ojalaquellueva/OpenVQA/README.md

 <a name="What-VQA"></a>
 ## What is VQA?

-VQA is an analysis framework for determining the similarity of reclaimed vegetation to undisturbed native vegetation (benchmark vegetation).
-Similarity, called "Quality" in VQA, is estimated by comparing ecological indicators in random samples of disturbed vegetation to samples from the corresponding benchmark vegetation.
-Quality is then be used to calculate Quality Hectares (QH), the quality-discount area of the reclaimed vegetation.
+VQA is an analysis framework for measuring similarity of reclaimed or disturbed vegetation to undisturbed native vegetation (also called the benchmark vegetation).
+Similarity, called "Quality" in VQA, is estimated by comparing ecological indicators in random samples of reclaimed vegetation to samples from the corresponding benchmark vegetation.
+Quality can then be used to calculate Quality Hectares (QH), the quality-discount area of the reclaimed vegetation.
 Subtracting baseline QH (QH of vegetation before disturbance) from current QH gives Net Quality Hectares, a key measure of progress towards No Net Loss and, ultimately, Net Positive Impact.

 ### What is quality?